National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 • Most motorized scooters will not fit on the buses.

 • A Scenic Drive Accessibility Permit allows entry for visitors with mobility issues access to some areas closed to public traffic.
-The permit is available at entrance gates, National Park Service visitor centers, and hotel lobbies.
+The permit is available at entrance gates and National Park Service visitor centers.
+The Accessibility Permit does not allow parking in designated handicap parking spaces; a state-issued parking pass is required.

-Upon your arrival at the park, a paper copy of the Accessibility Guide is available upon request at the Grand Canyon Visitor Center, Yavapai Observation Station, Kolb Studio, Tusayan Museum, Desert View Information Center, or North Rim Visitor Center.
+Find paper copies of the Accessibility Guide upon request at the Grand Canyon Visitor Center, Yavapai Museum of Geology, Kolb Studio, Verkamps Visitor Center, Tusayan Museum, Desert View Visitor Center, or the North Rim Visitor Center.